 To whom is he explaining a message?

-Those just weaned from milk!
+To those just weaned from milk!

-Those just taken from their mother’s breast!
+To those just taken from their mother’s breast!

 10Indeed, they will hear meaningless gibberish,

 a syllable here, a syllable there.